baishalidutta/Comments-Toxicity-Detection/README.md

 ## Dataset

-The dataset can be downloaded from [kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+You can downloaded the dataset from [kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 Use the underlying download link to download the dataset.

 ### Instructions to follow